 What are the symptoms and effects of a whiplash injury?

 Often, it can take around 24 hours for the full effects of a whiplash injury to become noticeable in the body.
-Because of the adrenaline released during a car crash, it is not always clear the severity of the pain you may feel in the days following.
+Due to the adrenaline released during a crash, the severity of your symptoms may not become clear until hours, or even days, later.

 However, the following symptoms may be immediate – there is no hard and fast rule on when whiplash symptoms occur and how extreme they may be.
 If you begin to experience the following after a car accident, it is likely you have obtained a whiplash injury: